aricshow/PSUControl-Button/README.md

 ### Disclaimer

 Use of this plugin is at your own risk.
-There is a reason most people recomment getting a smart plug rather than use PSUControl, as demonstrated by the EMI issue I experianced which let to my printer turning on and off when a bad ballast to a light in the room cycled.
+There is a reason most people recomment getting a smart plug rather than use PSUControl, as demonstrated by the EMI issue I experianced which led to my printer turning on and off when a bad ballast to a light in the room cycled.
 There are always risks and learning involved when creating your own electronics, and its advisable to ensure you have a good working knowledge of electronics, and understand and can minimize your exposure to risk.